MarcelFerrari/sfg/README.md

 * [-help]: displays help information
 * [size]: Filesize.
 Must be a valid integer
 * [unit]: Filesize unit.
 Must be a valid data size unit (i.e. b, kb, mb, gb)
-* [bs] Blocksize.
+* [bs]: Blocksize.
 Must be a valid integer. [bs] is always expressed in bytes (b) and must be smaller than the total file size.
 SFG can also determine the kernel default [bs] if the argument 'auto' is passed.
 * If a directory does not exist, sfg can create it (0755).
 If a file already exists, sfg will not overwrite it.

 # Installation